 How much does it cost to freeze my eggs?
 Is there an age limit to freezing eggs?
 Does egg freezing hurt?

-My name is Stephanie and I am going to answer these questions from my patient-centric perspective, having just frozen my eggs two years ago.
+My name is Stephanie and I am going to answer these questions from my patient-centric perspective, having just frozen my eggs a few years ago.

 Why Do Women Freeze Their Eggs?